olin/olinomic/rules.md

 Any player who neither Won nor Lost the most recent round is properly styled "The Participant".

+##313
+###The High Court of Olinomic

+There is a High Court of Olinomic, consisting of all players who

+- have previously served as Judge AND
+- who appoint themselves to The Court.

+The High Court of Olinomic is always a legally valid Judge, and it will make decisions of Judgement when no other entity can, may, or will, or if a turn's valid Judge explicitly defers Judgement to it.
+The High Court of Olinomic has supreme judicial power, and this very rule has supreme power over rules related to Judgement.
+If for some reason no player meets all of the above membership criteria, the Gamemaster will appoint one player to the Court who is themself not subject to those criteria.

+The Court will name one of its members its leader (or, if they do not, the duty shall fall to the most-senior member of The Court), who is properly styled "Chief Justice of Olinomic".
+All other members of The Court are properly styled "Justice of Olinomic".

+The Court decides its own procedures for governance and delivering its decisions, but once it has been asked to serve as Judge, it must deliver a decision.
+If The Court does not decide within 7 days of it being asked to decide Judgement, the Chief Justice will flip a coin and interpret its meaning as the final decision of The Court.

 #_GN: Trash_
 _GN: The following section is all defunct and removed rules.
 They're given the number of the rule-change that removed them from play.
 They're still here in case I ever get around to making a repo of just rule-changes._